Ferdinand Verbiest: The Brumm model

 The Italian model manufacturer Brumm produced a non-working 1:43 scale model of the Veicolo a turbina de Verbiest (1681) [sic], in their "Old Fire" range of 2002.
 This model was 9 cm long, which, when scaled-up, would have suggested that Verbiest's original would have been nearly 4 m in length.

-However, comparison with drawings in Hardenberg's study show that this model is not the same as Verbiest's.
-It is actually modelled on a small steam turbine car built in the late 18th century (presumably 1775) by a German mechanic that was inspired by Verbiests vehicle but different, for example, only with three wheels.
+However, comparison with drawings in Hardenberg's study shows that this model is not the same as Verbiest's.
+It is actually modelled on a small steam turbine car built in the late 18th century (presumably 1775) by a German mechanic that was inspired by Verbiest's vehicle but different, for example, only with three wheels.
 Unfortunately, the original was probably destroyed during a bombing raid on the Technische Hochschule Karlsruhe during World War II.
 However, a photo of the original car can be seen at the Deutsches Museum.
 Hardenberg notes that this steam turbine car operated on the same principle as Verbiest's carriage (the impulse turbine), but employed a more modern arrangement of the drive train.